15 Ideas for Shipping Container Homes

-1. Luxury Shipping Container Home
+1. A Taste of Luxury in Shipping Container Homes

 When you think of steel containers, luxury is probably the last thing on your mind.
 However, when you use several containers to create the ideal floor plan, you can have a luxurious piece of real estate on your hands.
 The key to elevating your shipping container house is the right piece of property, floor plan, and finishings.